IONOS-WordPress/cfhack2024-wp-react-jsonschema-form/README.md

 - Clone the repository : `git clone git@github.com:IONOS-WordPress/workspace/cfhack2024-wp-react-jsonschema-form`

-> the provided .npmrc assumes that the 'bash` shell is already available at `/bin/bash`.
+> the provided .npmrc assumes that the `bash` shell is already available at `/bin/bash`.
 Ensure that this is the case or adjust the `.npmrc` file accordingly (you can get the path to your `bash` executable using `which bash`).

 - Run `pnpm install` to install the required dependencies.

-  > At first start pnpm will take a few seconds to download also the configured NodeJS version.
+  > At first start `pnpm` will take a few seconds to download also the configured NodeJS version.
 Please be patient - it will be much more faster on subsequent runs.

 - Run `pnpm build` to build the project.